asis45/AI-tic-tac-toe-game/README.md

 # AI-tic-tac-toe-game
-This is an AI based  "Computer vs Human"  tic tac toe game developed using MINIMAX algorithm.
+This is an "Computer vs Human"  tic tac toe game developed using AI MINIMAX algorithm.
 The most interesting part of this game is that AI is unbeatable.